Clinical Pastoral Education

-Clinical Pastoral Education (CPE) is an interfaith professional education program for ministry and spiritual care.experience-based learning program that combines daily service in hospital ministry to patients, staff, and families with small group work, intensive reflection and feedback, and individual supervision.
+Clinical Pastoral Education (CPE) is an interfaith professional education program for ministry and spiritual care.
+As an experience-based learning program, CPE combines daily service in hospital ministry to patients, staff, and families through small group work, intensive reflection and feedback, and individual supervision.

 The basic three-fold purpose of CPE is: